krismacfarlane/code_challenges/README.md

-Create a Github repo that contains these classes:
+This repo contains these classes in the lib folder:
 * Car
 * Motorcycle
 * Vehicle